jamescherti/minimal-emacs.d/README.md

   (advice-add 'custom-save-all :override #'ignore))
 ```

-### Plain Text Pasting (Fixing "Org-Mode Bleed")
+### Interesting articles

-Copying text from an Org buffer often results in unwanted colors, backgrounds, or text weights bleeding into the destination buffer.
+- [Emacs: Preventing Org-Mode formatting bleed when copy-pasting](https://www.jamescherti.com/emacs-fix-org-mode-copy-paste-yank-bleed/): Copying text from an Org buffer often results in unwanted colors, backgrounds, or text weights bleeding into the destination buffer.
 By default, vanilla Emacs preserves explicit text formatting (`face` properties) when copying and pasting to support rich-text environments.
 While standard syntax highlighting (`font-lock-face`) is automatically stripped, modes like `org-mode` rely heavily on the `face` property for their visual styling.

-To resolve this, read the article: [Emacs: Preventing Org-Mode formatting bleed when copy-pasting](https://www.jamescherti.com/emacs-fix-org-mode-copy-paste-yank-bleed/).
+- [Securing and reducing prompts for Emacs .dir-locals.el and local variables](https://www.jamescherti.com/securing-emacs-dir-locals-el-local-variables/): Emacs automatically applies project-specific configurations through file-local and directory-local (.dir-locals.el) variables when opening a file or directory.
+While this feature ensures consistent settings across environments, it can cause security risks and persistent prompt fatigue when editing source code.
+Malicious .dir-locals.el files or file-local variables containing eval forms can execute arbitrary Lisp code if Emacs is configured to evaluate them, or if the user approves the relevant prompt by mistake.
+This article outlines configurations for securing file-local and directory-local variables while reducing prompts.

+- [A Technical Guide to Compiling Emacs for Performance on Linux and Unix systems](https://www.jamescherti.com/compiling-emacs/): Most Linux distributions ship generic binaries compiled to run safely on a vast array of older hardware configurations.
+While this ensures broad compatibility, it sacrifices the speed that comes from using the specific, modern instruction sets of your processor.
+Compiling Emacs directly from source allows instructing the compiler to generate machine code targeted at your CPU architecture, resulting in a faster and more efficient runtime environment.
+Beyond raw hardware optimization, building from source enables dropping decades of legacy compatibility layers and embracing modern desktop technologies.
+For example, Wayland users can configure the build to bypass old X11 display protocols in favor of a Wayland environment, ensuring smoother rendering and better system integration...

+- [Measuring Emacs Startup Time More Accurately Than the Built-in emacs-init-time Function](https://www.jamescherti.com/measuring-emacs-startup-time/): As an Emacs configuration grows, startup time can gradually increase.
+Measuring that increase accurately makes it easier to identify regressions.
+However, the built-in emacs-init-time function does not measure the entire startup sequence.

 ### Minimal-emacs.d configurations from users